Managing sessions and permissions

 Request a permission upgrade

-When the player taps "Ask Parent," your game client calls your server, which then calls the k-ID session upgrade API:
+When the player requests a feature, your game client calls your server, which then calls the k-ID session upgrade API.
+The response depends on the permission type:

 // Server-side endpoint